loopzen/scripts/readme.md

 ## fdb

-* fdb selects a connection of a file like this and connect with the database cli appropiate
+* fdb selects a connection of a file like this and connects with the appropiate database cli

 ~~~txt
 NAME              | CONNECTION